OscarPorras/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-##You need to follow the steps
+## You need to follow the steps

 1. Download the data source file with the following link:

-Visit the link for Human Activity Recognition Using Smartphones Data Set :http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Visit the link for Human Activity Recognition Using Smartphones Data Set: ## http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-And for the data set of the project please us the following link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+And for the data set of the project please us the following link: ## https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##Performing R Script
+## Performing R Script

 1. Analysis of Training and Test Data
 a.
 Reading Training, Testing, Feature Vector, and Activity Label Tables